peterlangner/zrss/README.md

 *	Program (PROG),
 *	Table (TABL),
 *	Table Type (TTYP),

 *	Internet Connection Framework Item (SICF) and
 *	XML Definition (XSLT).

 The first five types are enclosed in the standard installation of SAP Link.
+You can download it from http://www.saplink.org.

 To be able to import also the last two types (SICF and XSLT) you need to install additional SAP Link plugins before you can import my code.

-Please visit www.saplink.org, where you can find a list of additional plugins and where to download them from.
+You can download the plugin nuggest from http://plugins.saplink.org.